danfuzz/samizdat/doc/language-guide/02-data.md

 @Boolean(1)                   ## the value usually just written as `true`
 ```

+**Note:** As a convenience, the `get` function works on derived data
+values by calling through to `get` on the derived data's payload value,
+if any.
+And it will always return void for payload-free derived data values.

 #### Boolean

 The two boolean values `true` and `false` represent truth values.